Giorgio Napolitano: From the 1960s to 1980s

-Between 1963 and 1966, Napolitano was party chairman in the city of Naples and later, between 1966 and 1969, he was appointed as chairman of the secretary's office and of the political office.
-In 1964, following the death of Togliatti, Napolitano was one of the main leaders who supported an alliance with the Italian Socialist Party, which after the end of the Popular Democratic Front joined the government with Christian Democracy.
-During the 1970s and 1980s, Napolitano was in charge for cultural activities, economic policy, and the international relations of the party.
+Between 1963 and 1966, Napolitano was party chairman in the city of Naples, and later, between 1966 and 1969, he was appointed as chairman of the secretary's office and of the political office.
+In 1964, following the death of Togliatti, Napolitano was one of the main leaders who supported an alliance with the Italian Socialist Party, which, after the end of the Popular Democratic Front, joined the government with Christian Democracy.
+During the 1970s and 1980s, Napolitano was in charge of cultural activities, economic policy, and the international relations of the party.

 Napolitano's political thought was somewhat moderate in the context of the PCI; he became the leader of the wing of the party called migliorismo, whose members notably included Gerardo Chiaromonte and Emanuele Macaluso.
 The term migliorista (from migliore, Italian for "better") was coined with a slightly mocking intent.
 To be a betterist was regarded more negatively than to be a reformist by traditional Communists.
 Their aim was to reform and improve, hence the name, capitalism by gradualist means.
 Henry Kissinger is said to have called Napolitano his "favourite Communist", while La Stampa described him as an atypical Communist, and once called him "the least communist Communist [sic] that the party ever enlisted".
 In 2015, Kissinger presented him the Henry A. Kissinger Prize, which is awarded by the American Academy in Berlin for exceptional contributions to transatlantic relations.